Virginia Tech® home

 ENGE 1215 and 1216: Foundations of Engineering

-A first-year sequence to introduce general engineering students to the engineering profession, including data collection and analysis, engineering, problem-solving, mathematical modeling, design, contemporary software tools, professional practices and expectations (e.g. communication, teamwork, ethics), and the diversity of fields and majors within engineering.
+A first-year sequence to introduce general engineering students to the engineering profession, including data collection and analysis, engineering, problem-solving, mathematical modeling, design, contemporary software tools, professional practices and expectations (e.g., communication, teamwork, ethics), and the diversity of fields and majors within engineering.

 All Virginia Tech students will complete a general education curriculum, known as the Pathways to General Education.
 Within the Pathways requirements students will complete courses in seven concept areas, outlined below.
 Some courses required as part of the engineering curriculum will satisfy Pathways requirements and are outlined in the table below.
 The remaining Pathway courses are each student's choice are referred to as Pathway Electives.
 Many students will take at least one Pathways Elective course in their first year, however, this is not required.
 These requirements must be met by the time a student graduates.